-From 1910 to 2017, average annual precipitation (water equivalent of rain and snow) at Tahoe City was 31.6 inches.
+From 1910 to 2018, average annual precipitation (water equivalent of rain and snow) at Tahoe City was 31.6 inches.
 The maximum was 69.2 inches in 1982.
 The minimum was 9.2 inches in 1977.
-2017 was the second highest recorded year, with 68.9 inches, following the five previous dry years.
-The long-term average of 31.6 inches is shown by the dashed line.
-Generally there is a gradient in precipitation from west to east across Lake Tahoe, with almost twice as much precipitation falling on the west side of the lake.
+2018 was very close to the long-term average, with 32.0 inches, following the previous very wet year.
+The long-term average is shown by the dashed line.
+Generally, there is a gradient in precipitation from west to east across Lake Tahoe, with almost twice as much precipitation falling on the west side of the lake.
 Precipitation is summed over the Water Year, which extends from October 1 through September 30.
 Data source: the long-term NOAA daily precipitation data set.